 - Trailing whitespace (git diff and splinter view both highlight this, as does hg with the color extension enabled).
 Whitespace can be fixed easily in Mercurial using the CheckFiles extension.
 In git, you can use git rebase --whitespace=fix.

-- There should be no writing to arbitrary files outside the profile folder.
+- No writing to arbitrary files outside the profile folder

 - Be careful when reading user input, network input, or files on disk.
 Assume that inputs will be too big, too short, empty, malformed, or malicious.